bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 a pointer to a string rather than inlining the string in the in-memory representation.

-Molecule comparison is more complicated than strings ([learn more here]), but the idea of short-circuiting comparisons is not a new one for molecule searches, and I thought the ideas from Umbra-style strings could be translated to molecules.
+Molecule comparison is more complicated than strings ([learn more here]), but I thought the ideas from Umbra-style strings could be translated to molecules.

 In my intial attempt with "Umbra-mols" (see [part 1]), I applied only the prefix idea.
 I